Coy Bacon

-Lander McCoy Bacon (August 30, 1942 – December 22, 2008) was a professional American football defensive lineman in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Rams, San Diego Chargers, Cincinnati Bengals, and Washington Redskins.
+Lander McCoy Bacon (August 30, 1942 – December 22, 2008) was an American professional football player who was a defensive lineman in the National Football League (NFL) for the Dallas Cowboys, Los Angeles Rams, San Diego Chargers, Cincinnati Bengals, and Washington Redskins.
 He also was a member of the Washington Federals in the United States Football League (USFL).
 He was selected to three Pro Bowls during his 14-year career.
-While quarterback sacks were not an official statistic during his career, researchers credit Bacon with a career total of 130.
-He played college football at Jackson State University.
+While sacks were not an official statistic during his career, researchers credit Bacon with a career total of 130.5.
+He played college football for the Jackson State Tigers.

-Early years
+Early life

 Bacon attended Ironton High School, where he competed in football and basketball.
 He accepted a football scholarship from Jackson State University.
 He played at linebacker and defensive end.
 He left school after his junior season before graduating.

 In 1986, he was inducted into the American Football Association's Semi Pro Football Hall of Fame.
 In 2013, he was inducted into the Kentucky Pro Football Hall of Fame.
 In 2021, he was inducted into the Black College Football Hall of Fame.